Star Trek: First Contact: Release

-1996 marked the 30th anniversary of the Star Trek franchise.
+The year 1996 marked the 30th anniversary of the Star Trek franchise.
 It was on rocky ground; Deep Space Nine and Voyager had shed millions of viewers, being bested by Hercules: The Legendary Journeys as the highest-rated syndicated series.
 Some fans remained upset that Paramount cancelled The Next Generation at the height of its popularity, and Generations had been a commercial but not critical success.
 Frakes noted it was a "pivotal time", as he feared the franchise might have "spread [itself] too thin with two shows".

 First Contact was heavily marketed, to an extent not seen since the release of Star Trek: The Motion Picture in 1979.
 Several novelizations of the film were written for different age groups.
 Playmates Toys produced six and nine-inch action figures in addition to ship models and a phaser.
 Two "making of" television specials premiered on HBO and the Sci-Fi Channel, as well as being promoted during a 30th-anniversary television special on UPN.
 The theatrical trailer to the film was included on a Best of Star Trek music compilation, released at the same time as the First Contact soundtrack.
 Simon & Schuster Interactive developed a Borg-themed video game for Macintosh and Windows personal computers.
 The game, Star Trek: Borg, functioned as an interactive movie with scenes filmed at the same time as First Contacts production.
 A video game adaptation of the film was also announced by Spectrum HoloByte, and would have taken the form of a real-time strategy game set entirely on the Enterprise during the Borg takeover, though it was never released.
 The film was heavily promoted on the internet through an official website, where users could interact with each other and do battle with the Borg whilst taking a 3-D tour of the Enterprise.
 The site experienced more traffic than that of any previous motion picture, receiving 4.4 million hits a week during the film's opening run.

 The film premiered on November 18, 1996, at Mann's Chinese Theatre in Hollywood, Los Angeles, with $70,000 being raised in ticket sales for Amnesty International.
 The main cast save Spiner were in attendance, as were Moore, Braga, Jerry Goldsmith, and producer Marty Hornstein, alongside other Star Trek actors.
 After the screening, guests crossed the street to the Hollywood Colonnade, where the interiors had been dressed to match settings from the film.
 The film received a royal premiere in the United Kingdom, where Marina Sirtis accompanied Prince Charles to the December 10 screening at the Empire, Leicester Square.